SEND and the Local Offer

 We make the following adaptations to ensure all pupils’ needs are met:

-- Adapting our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style adaptions for the lesson.
+- Adapting our curriculum to ensure all pupils can access it, for example, by grouping, 1:1 work, teaching style adaptions for the lesson.

 - Adapting our resources and staffing